-Note only those over the age of 19 are legally allowed to cultivate cannabis but are prohibited from selling the cannabis they grow to anyone.
+Note that only those over the age of 19 are legally allowed to cultivate cannabis but are prohibited from selling the cannabis they grow to anyone.
 Be sure to keep cannabis plants out of reach of children and pets.

 - Cannabis should be harvested approximately 56–75 days after the plant flowers.